 Our RSE scheme of work is taken from 'Growing up with Yasmine and Tom'.
 Please visit their website for more information.

 Parents and carers continue to have the right to withdraw their child from Sex Education, but not Relationships or Health Education.

 For more information, a useful guide to RSE for parents can be found at RSE FAQs For Parents

 As a school we continuously review and update our RSE curriculum as part of our general PSHE programme of study.

 At Ashton Gate we regularly gain pupil and parent voice to guide current and future planning.
-Latest consultation was carried out in July 2021.
+Latest consultations carried out in July 2021 and May 2022.

 Children at Ashton Gate are encouraged to be part of school's decisions to improve and share their views.
 This is done through School Council.
 Please see the link below for further information.